tum-esm/ivy/CONTRIBUTING.md

 **Concrete improvements:** Please open an [issue](https://github.com/tum-esm/ivy/issues/new?template=improvement.yaml) describing your idea.<br/>
 **General communication:** If you want to discuss a feature idea, brainstorm how to solve a certain sensor network issue, or have questions about how to use Ivy, feel free to open up a [discussion](github.com/tum-esm/ivy/discussions).

 Please check whether the issue/topic already exists before opening up a new one.
-If we don't react within 1-2 weeks, please ping @dostuffthatmatters or email us at [moritz.makowski@tum.de](mailto:moritz.makowski@tum.de).
+If we don't react within 1-2 weeks, please ping @dostuffthatmatters or send an email to [moritz.makowski@tum.de](mailto:moritz.makowski@tum.de).

 ## Hardware-Specific Code